Prayag2/konsave/README.md

-<h1 align=center> Konsave (Save Plasma Customization) </h1>
+<h1 align=center> Konsave (Save Linux Customization) </h1>
-<p align=center>A CLI program that will let you save and apply your KDE Plasma customizations with just one command!
-Also, it has a "K" in the name :D</p>
+<p align=center>A CLI program that will let you save and apply your Linux customizations with just one command!
+It officially supports KDE Plasma but it can be used on all other desktop environments too!</p>

 ---